glouppe/info8006-introduction-to-ai/pacman/README.md

 The evaluation of your deliverables is based on the following criteria:

+- Performance of your intelligent agent, given metrics described [there](#search-agent--part-1-3-).
 - Clarity of your report
 	* Avoid long and vague sentences and be straight to the point.
 	* Illustrate with examples.